mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 **What are the four practices of right thinking?**

-	- Are you sure? – the more incorrect your perception the more incorrect will be your choices
+- **Are you sure?** – the more incorrect your perception the more incorrect will be your choices
-	- "What are you doing/What am I doing? – Ask this question to release yourself from the past/future and return to the here and now.
+- **What are you doing/What am I doing?** – Ask this question to release yourself from the past/future and return to the here and now.
 Overcome the habit of wanting to complete things quickly.
-	- "Hello, habit energy!"
+- **Hello, habit energy!**
-	- Bodichitta – the deep seeded desire we have to cultivate our own improvement and understanding in ourselves.
+- **Bodichitta** – the deep seeded desire we have to cultivate our own improvement and understanding in ourselves.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg2MzM0MTg3MSwxOTg1NjUzOTUxLDEyNT
+eyJoaXN0b3J5IjpbLTI3MzUwMzM0OSwxOTg1NjUzOTUxLDEyNT
 cxMDY0NjgsLTE1NTE2NjQxNjcsLTQ3MDk0ODQwMCwtMTAxOTc5
 MDY1NCwxNzgxMTM2MTE5LDY4OTUwNzA3LC0xODQyOTM1ODY1LC
 02MjgzNTUzMzIsLTUwNzI0MTA2OCwtMTQyNzczNDE4NywyNzY2